PiercingXX/Piercingxx/README.md

 ### Input & hardware
 - **Piercing keyboard layout** — my own layout that no one else will ever use.
 One layout, every platform: Linux (xkb), Windows, Android/GrapheneOS, and QMK/Vial ortho boards.
-- **Device enablement** — drivers and scripts for hardware that isnt in the Linux kernals.
+- **Device enabling** — drivers and scripts for hardware that isnt in the Linux kernals.
 	- Microsoft Surface kernel support across the installers
 	- NuVision 8" tablet Wi‑Fi/Bluetooth/Audio fixes - obsecure old tech that could be perfect.
 	- KooTigers touchscreen/driver utilities - neat little toy that needed some help.